splunk/public-o11y-docs/infrastructure/mpm-arm/pipeline-management-use-cases.rst

 Learn more
 ===============================================================================

-To learn more about MTS aggregation, including how to create aggregation rules, see :ref:`use-MTS-aggregation-pipeline`.
+To learn more about MTS aggregation, including how to create aggregation rules, see :ref:`use-MTS-aggregation-pipeline-arm`.

-To learn more about considerations for routing data to :guilabel:`Dropped`, see :ref:`data-dropping-impact`.
+To learn more about considerations for routing data to :guilabel:`Dropped`, see :ref:`data-dropping-impact-arm`.

-To learn more about the metrics usage report, see :ref:`metrics-usage-report`.
+To learn more about the metrics usage report, see :ref:`metrics-usage-report-arm`.